States With the Best Income to Cost of Living Ratio (Updated for 2025)

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Relocating to states with the best income to cost of living ratio is the soundest financial move.
+Relocating to states with the best income-to-cost-of-living ratio is the soundest financial move.
 If the costs of rent, utilities, food, groceries and health care consume a massive portion of your monthly income, consider changing your location.

 Out of the 50 states, where should you settle next?
 Check out these seven locales that give you your dollar’s worth.